srhimel/JWT-Authorization-Process/Readme.md

 that no one get it without a proper authorization.

 ### step 1 ClientSide(create and store the idToken)
-get the id token on AuthStateChange
+get the id token on AuthStateChange and store it in localStorage
 ``` js
 getIdToken(user)
     .then(idToken => localStorage.setItem('idToken', idToken));
 ```

 ### step 2 ClientSide(pass the idToken to database)
-send the id Token on server header so that you can make the data accessible only when it comes with it's unique idToken.
+send the id Token from localStorage, on fetch header so that you can make the data accessible only when it comes with it's unique idToken.
 - on headers, give it a name authorization and on property add Bearer before the idToken
 ``` js